behnamasadi/OpenCVProjects/docs/camera_models.md

 # Camera Models
-The camera models is the projection of 3D points from camera coordinates `x, y, z` into points `u, v` in normalized image coordinates.
+The camera model is the projection of 3D points from camera coordinates `x, y, z` into points `u, v` in normalized image coordinates.

 ## Perspective Camera